SlimeVR/SlimeVR-Docs-Site/tools/termux-installation.md

 # What is this?

-Using this, you can install Termux, a linux "emulator" for Android.
-The Quest 2 happens to run android, so you can host the SlimeVR server on it using this.
+This guide will help you install Termux, a Linux "emulator" for Android to use for SlimeVR.
+The Quest 2 happens to run Android, so you can run the SlimeVR server on it using Termux.

 ***joycons still require a PC for now and the Wrangler: https://github.com/carl-anders/slimevr-wrangler